-By 10 am it started to get distinctly warm.
-We were riding along the river Adige which was still bringing freezing meltwater down, and which provided natural aircon, but as soon as we left the river it was like being in an oven and it got tiresome very quickly.
+By 10 am it was started to get distinctly warm.
+We were riding along the river Adige which was still bringing freezing meltwater down from the mountains, thus providing natural aircon, but as soon as we left the river it was like being in an oven and quickly became tiresome.

-Our joy upon finding a small refreshing lake to swim in was therefore boundless, despite us only having speedos to swim in and there being old women and small children around.
+Our joy upon finding a small refreshing lake to swim in was therefore boundless, despite only having speedos and there being old women and small children around.
 Deeks, for reasons of propriety, rightly banned all use of cameras, but James snuck this photo which pretty much sums things up (and mercifully frames out the gruesomeness of the swimwear).

 A gorgeous but uneventful afternoon took us almost as far as Bolsano, where, too lazy and battered by the heat to bother finding a wild camping spot we checked into a campsite, much to Deek’s disgust.
 Luckily a hearty dinner in buzzing local restaurant rounded things off nicely.